location_on

 Only use installers accredited by the Standards Association of Australia.
 This is mandatory for STC rebate eligibility.

-Always compare at least three quotes.
+Get a detailed quote from a vetted local installer.
 Prices in 2250 range from $5,200 to $7,500 for 6.6kW.

 Tier-1 Equipment